Waveform-Analytics/spec-driven-site/src/content/docs/get-started/index.md

 You write code to do science.
 Analysis pipelines, data processing, algorithms from papers, visualization tools.
 The code matters because the results matter—but you're not a software developer, and you don't have time to become one.

-AI coding assistants can help.
-But "help" is a spectrum.
+AI coding assistants can help - but "help" is a spectrum.
 At one end: generating boilerplate you'll spend hours debugging.
 At the other: producing reliable, well-structured code you actually understand and can maintain.

-The difference isn't the AI.
-It's how you work with it.
+The difference isn't the AI, it's how you work with it.

 ## The core idea

 **Write specifications before code.**

-A specification (spec) is a document that describes what you're building—the requirements, the expected behavior, the edge cases—before any code exists.
+A specification (spec) is a document that describes what you're building - the requirements, the expected behavior, the edge cases - before any code exists.
 It's not a formal software engineering artifact.
 It's a thinking tool.

 When you write a spec first: